 The keyboard can also be used to operate within the clip screen.
-The green arrows surrounding a clip shows the current cursor position.
-The arrow keys $(\uparrow,\downarrow,\leftarrow,\rightarrow)$ on the keyboard are used to move across the screen.
+The green arrows surrounding a clip show the current cursor position.
+The arrow keys $(\uparrow, \downarrow, \leftarrow, \rightarrow)$ on the keyboard are used to move across the screen.
 Only 2 banks can be viewed at a time.

-To view other banks, use ALT + $\uparrow$ , $\downarrow$ to scroll vertically between banks and use ALT + $\leftarrow$ , $\rightarrow$ or PgDn, PgUp to scroll horizontally between pages.
-To go to bank 1 of the current page, use the HOME key and to go to the Playlist bank of the current page, use the END key.
+To view other banks, use $ALT + \uparrow, \downarrow$ to scroll vertically between banks and use $ALT + \leftarrow, \rightarrow$ or PgDn, PgUp to scroll horizontally between pages.
+To go to bank 1 of the current page, use the HOME key and to go to the Playlist bank of the current page, use the END key2.